Skip to main content

 • Return to work or school only after being fever-free for at least 24 hours.

-• Stay home — Not only does this help with rest, but it also aids in decreasing the spread of influenza.
+• Stay home — Not only does this help with rest, but it also helps decrease the spread of influenza.

-However, some people are at greater risk for complications and hospitalization when infected with influenza, including:
+Some people are at greater risk for complications and hospitalization when infected with influenza.
+They include:

 • Children younger than 5 years old — especially those younger than 2 years old.